Why Preventative Dental Care Is Essential

 New patients are always started up with a full set of x-rays referred to as FMX to set a baseline and point of examination.
-A preventative care not only cleans your teeth of calculus and any other buildups, it is an examination of potential decay, the health of your gums, oral cancer exams, your bite, and any other anomalies of your oral health.
+Preventative care not only means cleaning your teeth of calculus and any other buildups, it is an examination of potential decay, the health of your gums, oral cancer exams, your bite, and any other anomalies of your oral health.

 It varies from one patient to another.
 Most patients that do not have gum issues have twice a year preventative care visits.
 This above the gum line cleaning is referred to as Prophylaxis care.
 In some patients, this may have to be done more than twice a year.